© Copyright Atlanta Coin Expositions, 2008-2024. All Rights Reserved.

 In June, the coin show's bourse will be filled with dealers and their showcases containing coins, bullion, currency, exonumia, and other collectible items.

-Sunday, June 4, 2017, to see the new, old, and interesting numismatics and collectibles on the coin show's bourse.
+Join us on Sunday, June 4, 2017, to see the new, old, and interesting numismatics and collectibles on the coin show's bourse.

 People at the show also searched for Liberty Seated Quarter coins.